bruceharrison1984/-nrwl-s3-upload/README.md

 This plugin uses [mime-types](https://www.npmjs.com/package/mime-types) to make a best guess at file mime types as they are uploaded to S3.
 This means your files should arrive in S3, ready to be served as a static assets without having to manually define the types.

+### AWS Credentials

+The standard AWS credential chain of precedence is followed when making AWS calls. [@aws-sdk/credential-provider-node]() is used to to load these values, so that documentation should be used when setting up AWS credentials.
+In most cases, simply having the proper environment variables or valid credentials in your `~/.aws/credentials` file should be enough to get going.
+There is an optional `profile` argument that can be used if you wish to use a non-default set of credentials.

 ### Properties

 | Name        | Description                                                                                                                                             |